The Art of Giving: Tax Savings on Charitable Contributions

 Claiming Tax Deductions — Tax savings

-One of the ways to reduce your taxable income, and in turn, your tax liability, is to claim a deduction on your donations to qualified organizations.
-This is possible if you itemize your deductions on Schedule A (Form 1040), which you can opt for if your itemized deductions are greater than the standard deduction applicable to you:
+One way to reduce your taxable income is to claim a deduction on your donations to qualified organizations.
+This is possible if you itemize your deductions on Schedule A (Form 1040).
+You can opt for this if your itemized deductions are greater than the standard deduction applicable to you:

 Filing Status20222023